 The products on this page have been chosen by our editorial team.
 If you buy something we write about we may earn an affiliate commission.

-We might think nothing of parting with upward of £20 for skincare but when it comes to toothpaste, the thought of spending more than the standard £2.99 might raise an eyebrow.
+Last week singer Lizzo, 33, shared her Saturday morning routine on TikTok , and revealed that the most expensive part of her self-care session is her toothpaste, splashing out £140 on a tube of Theodent 300 toothpast e.
+It got us thinking.
+We don't think twice about parting with upward of £20 for skincare but when it comes to toothpaste, the thought of spending more than the standard £2.99 raises an eyebrow.
 But why do we lavish care and attention on our faces but make do with whatever tube of toothpaste is on offer in the supermarket?

 Why has oral care had a glow-up?